mukunda-/errorcat/README.md

 Okay, now pretend you're writing a library, where you really don't want panics to leak past your package code.
 How do you ensure that 100%?
 When writing library code, you don't have the convenience of a central recovery area.
-Each function that uses the panic pattern must recover on its own and have an error return.
+Each function that uses the error-panic pattern must recover on its own and have an error return.

 With an Errorcat context, you use the context object to throw errors rather than the global functions.
 That way, you *know* that you are within a guarded context when calling